F2A2: Flexible Fully-decentralized Approximate Actor-critic for Cooperative Multi-agent Reinforcement Learning: Related Work

 \section{Related Work}

-The cooperative multi-agent problem exists widely in the real world, such as multi-robot control~\cite{matignon2012coordinated}, multi-player games~\cite{peng2017multiagent}.
-However, how to use multi-agent reinforcement learning methods to learn the control policy is still an open question.
-In this section, we will divide the existing cooperative multi-agent reinforcement learning methods into \textit{centralized} and \textit{decentralized} methods based on their training mechanism.
-When MARL algorithms are used to solve simulated or real tasks, they are divided into \textit{training} and \textit{execution} stages.
-Therefore, we only classify algorithms that satisfy decentralization in both two stages for decentralized methods.
+The cooperative multi-agent problem exists widely in real world, such as multi-robot control~\citep{matignon2012coordinated}, multi-player games~\citep{peng2017multiagent} and etc. In this section, existing cooperative multi-agent reinforcement learning methods is divided into \textit{centralized} and \textit{decentralized} methods based on their training mechanism.
+In this paper, the decentralized algorithm means it satisfies decentralization in both \textit{training} and \textit{execution} stages.